Effective Date: August 11, 2023.

-- The Information that we Collect
+- The Personal Information We Collect

-- How the Information we Collect is Used
+- How Personal Information Is Used

-- How We Collect Information
+- How We May Disclose and Transfer Personal Information

-- How to Opt out of Further Communication
+- How to Opt-Out of Further Communication

 - Links to Other Websites

 - Additional Information for Individuals Located in the EEA/UK